revsys/django-test-plus/README.md

 **NOTE:** Users created by this method will have their password set to the string 'password' by default, in order to ease testing.
-If you need a specific password simply override the `password` parameter.
+If you need a specific password, override the `password` parameter.

 You can also pass in user permissions by passing in a string of '`<app_name>.<perm name>`' or '`<app_name>.*`'.
 For example: